fillumina/formio-gen/README.md

 # Formio-gen

-Helper to generate a JSON form description for the [formio](https://github.com/formio/formio) project.
+Helper to generate a JSON form description for the [formio](https://github.com/formio/formio) project and validate its returned data.

 See: